Reliable Reasoning Beyond Natural Language: Limitations

-Our work, which is on the path to creating models that can reason generally, reliably, and correctly like humans, can lead to several positive societal impacts.
-Such models can significantly increase the reliability and usefulness of current AI.
-In turn, improving the reasoning capabilities of language models could lead to job displacement as they can more reliably automate complex tasks traditionally performed by humans.

 The main limitation of the NLR dataset is scalability.
-Designing tasks that require unique reasoning patterns for resolution, math word problems with high variable entanglement, constraint satisfaction problems with constraints encoding multiple possibilities, and game algorithms with new rules is complex and time consuming.
-Moreover, LLMs may produce coherent but incorrect logical code solutions, making error detection challanging.
-Additionally, Prolog's limited infrastructure support for complex data structures, compared to languages like Python, may restrict its applicability to problems involving higher-dimensional data.
+Designing tasks that require unique reasoning patterns for resolution—math word problems with high variable interdependence, constraint satisfaction problems with constraints encoding multiple possibilities, and game algorithms with new rules—is complex and time consuming.
+Moreover, LLMs may produce coherent but incorrect logical code solutions, making error detection challenging.
+Additionally, Prolog’s limited infrastructure support for complex data structures, compared to languages like Python, may restrict its applicability to problems involving higher-dimensional data.